AAXwL/WooHooSchedule-APP/README.md

 5. When an item in the list is completed, you can click ⭕ on the left to indicate completion, and click again to cancel
 6. In the homepage, you can see the completion of each list.
 When all tips in a list are complete, green "√" is displayed.
 If the deadline is exceeded, a red "!" will appear.
 7. Includes the function of recycling bins in "More"(To be continued)
-8. Added app sharing and feedback functions in "More"
-9. The data will be stored locally, it could be private
+8. The data will be stored locally, it could be private
-10. The button and color we used is from https://github.com/dmytrodanylyk/shadow-layout
+9. The button and color we used is from https://github.com/dmytrodanylyk/shadow-layout

 ## Basic use to create Todo
 ![](/pictures/TocreateTodo.jpg)